oripka/aa-logprof-py/README.md

 ![](./kev.png)

 With the recent surge in command injections being exploited in the wild, like those highlighted in the latest vulnerability list by CISA, I felt compelled to contribute a solution.

+## Auditing using Apparmor

+     apt install apparmor-utils auditd -y
+     aa-status
+     echo "" > /var/log/audit/audit.log

+Base profile for auditing YOU need to create this (ensure you `audit` so you get logs)

+     apparmor_parser -r wordpress

+Start your container YOU need to create a `docker-compose.yml` for this

+     docker compose up wordpress

 ## Note